ncsurobotics/SW8-Documentation/docs/procedures/dryrun.md

 - Wait until you see the stream

-When done, run the following on the jetson
+When done, run the following on the jetson.
+Before running, press CTRL+C to kill the startstrams script so you get a shell prompt again.

 ```sh
 killall rtsp-simple-server